Relintai/props/README.md

 They will be able to merge meshes, texture etc from a Prop, and also generate lods for it.

-Essenrtially they will be a more advanced MeshInstance.
+Essentially they will be a more advanced MeshInstance.

 Voxelman implements all of this, just haven't finished porting it yet.